AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 to derive the model.
 It is implemented by `DiscretionaryPolicy::EstimateCodeSize` in the code base.
-This model explains about 55% of the variance in the mscorlib size data, and 65% of the variance gained in the v12 data.
+This model explains about 55% of the variance in the mscorlib size data, and 65% of the variance seen in the v12 data.

 Naive use of more sophisticated models (eg random forests, gradient boosting, mars) to see how much the linear model might be leaving behind didn't yield much improvement.

-So the belief is (given the noise-free measurements that can be made for code size) that the remaining unexplained variance comes from missing observations.
+So the belief is that some the remaining unexplained variance comes from missing observations.
 An exploration of poorly fitting examples would likely prove fruitful.
 There is likely some nontrivial amount of variation that will never be easily explained -- the jit's code generation can be quite sensitive to the exact details of both root method and callee.